QGEP/docs/en/user-guide/layerexplanations/namingconventions.rst

 -------------

 * Prefixes in attribute names
 In a view, you find fields from different tables.
-In easier cases, there is only a subclass and a superclass is included.
+In easier cases, there are only a subclass and a superclass included.
 In the qgep-mainlayers there are serveral sub- und superclasses.
 With the prefix of the attribute name, you know to which table an attribute belongs.
 The prefix are two letters that belong to a table of the VSA-DSS datamodel.
 Example: co = cover, ws = wastewater structure.
 The convention is: attributes of the main table have no prefix, all other attributes have a prefix that points to the table they are from.
 In case of sub- and superclass, the two tables are taken together.
 Example in layer vw_qgep_reach: identifier is the attribute of the table wastewater_networkelement (the superclass of maintable reach) and has therefore now prefix.
 Material is in table reach, has no prefix because its the maintable.